applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 By default logic during creation of root menu. `ZPRootPluginFactory` will try to create first `menu` plugin from `plugins.json` that availible.

 When enabling Use `UI Builder Root API` flag on App version general settings, the application will try to populate the first occurrence of Navigation in the home river as defined in Zapp rivers api.
 Application will get first `menu` plugin from the `home` screen navigations and take it identifier.
 After doing so `ZPRootPluginFactory` will try to find `menu` type plugin within Zapp plugin configurations API with the identifier specified on rivers API.
-If it will not find it will try to use current default logic
+If no plugin will be found the current logic will be used.
 ![EnableCustomRootBehaviour.png](./Files/EnableCustomRootBehaviour.png)

 Example:
-__Note:__ Some unnecessary items was removed from example __Plugin json:__ Field, we need `identifier`
+__Note:__ Some unnecessary items were removed from example __Plugin json:__ Field, we need `identifier`
 ```
 [